 Women with diabetes should have an eye exam early in the pregnancy, then again as recommended by their ophthalmologist.
 However, women who develop diabetes during pregnancy (called gestational diabetes) are generally not at risk for developing retinopathy while they are pregnant.

 4. Diabetes Can Cause Eye Muscle Paralysis and Double Vision

 When diabetes causes enough damage to the body’s circulation, it can lead to paralysis of the muscles that move the eyes.
 If one or more muscles in one eye don’t work properly, the eyes don’t work together.
 The brain receives two images instead of one, causing double vision or diplopia.
 The double vision usually last a few days to a few weeks.
 Keeping blood sugar controlled and taking diabetes medicine as prescribed can help resolve this vision problem.

-When diabetes is not controlled properly, it can affect the body’s immune system, lowering your ability to fight infection.
+You probably know that people with diabetes get infections easily.
+In fact, when diabetes is not controlled properly, it can affect your body’s immune system, lowering your ability to fight infection.
 That can lead to conjunctivitis (pink eye) and other eye infections.
 To prevent eye infections, keep your blood sugar levels in good control, wash your hands often and don’t touch your eyes.

 6. Blurry Vision from Diabetes Can Be Temporary or Much More Serious